Dennis Tan

 Dennis Tan Lip Fong (born 31 August 1970) is a Singaporean politician and lawyer.
-A member of the opposition Workers' Party (WP), he has been the Member of Parliament (MP) for Hougang Single Member Constituency (SMC) since 2020.
-He had previously been a non-constituency MP (NCMP) between 2015 and 2020.
+A member of the Workers' Party (WP), he was a Non-Constituency Member of Parliament (NCMP) between 2015 and 2020, and has been the Member of Parliament (MP) for Hougang Single Member Constituency (SMC) since 2020.

 Education

 Tan was educated at Nanyang Primary School, Raffles Institution and Raffles Junior College; he later studied law at the University of Nottingham.
 After graduating with a Bachelor of Laws (Honours) in 1994, Tan attended the Bar Professional Training Course ("bar school") and served as a barrister-at-law at the Middle Temple until 1997.
 He went on to complete a Master of Laws in maritime law at the University of Southampton in 2005.

 Career

 Tan has practised law as a shipping lawyer since 1997, the same year he became an advocate and solicitor at the Supreme Court of Singapore.
 He re-qualified as a solicitor at the Supreme Court of England and Wales (now the Senior Courts of England and Wales) in 1999 while working in English law firm Stephenson Harwood.

 Tan formerly belonged to Ang & Partners, a shipping law firm.
 In 2005, he started DennisMathiew, another such firm, with a partner.
 He is a fellow of the Chartered Institute of Arbitrators in the United Kingdom.